mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 * Spending timeline within daily or monthly data granularity
 * Change since the previous billing period
-* Ability to filter or split the total costs by projects, products or SKUs
+* Ability to filter or split the total costs by projects, services or SKUs
 * Insight into discounts, promotions and negotiated savings

 At first, it looks like the cloud billing report plots everything you need, doesn't it?